-An Associate of Science in Nursing degree will prepare you for excellence in nursing practice as a Registered Nurse.
+An Associate of Science in Nursing (ASN) degree will prepare you for excellence in nursing practice as a Registered Nurse (RN).
 The ASN also offers the strong academic foundation you’ll need to pursue the Bachelor of Science in Nursing (BSN) degree.
 Classroom education is combined with clinical experiences at local healthcare facilities, giving students reality-based skills in a diverse range of settings.

 Gardner-Webb maintains productive partnerships with community healthcare facilities, providing students with valuable opportunities for service learning.
 You’ll learn about providing patient-centered care, evidence-based practice, and interdisciplinary collaboration.

 After completing the curriculum requirements and successfully passing the NCLEX-RN test, you can find employment at hospitals, medical centers, schools, nursing home, rehab centers, and more.
 With additional education, you can also pursue careers in research or administration or choose to specialize in various nursing fields.
 Many of our students continue their education right here at Gardner-Webb, where we also offer the RN-BSN program, Master of Science in Nursing (MSN) in education, administration, and Family Nurse Practitioner (FNP), and Doctor of Nursing Practice (DNP) degrees.

 The ASN degree can be earned following successful completion of 72 credit hours.
 Basic course requirements comprise 29 hours of the program in addition to 43 credit hours of major course requirements.

 Additional information, including descriptions of specific courses and their corresponding credit hours, is available in the Academic Catalog.